 The green-side bunker shot.
-I can’t think of an easier shot that makes so many golfers cringe.
+I can’t think of a more natural shot that makes so many golfers cringe.
 What makes this shot so difficult for so many?

 First of all, on a conventional sand wedge, the club face is opened to increase the bounce of the club.

-Second, opening the club face challenges many golfers because it also requires that you open the body to align the club somewhere near the target line.
+Second, beginning the clubface challenges many golfers because it also requires that you open the body to align the club somewhere near the target line.

 Next, you must hit behind the ball a few inches and let the club bounce through the sand, under the ball.

 The GGA bunker board is designed to help you learn these fundamentals.
 Lines on the board indicate where the ball is placed (BP) and the club enters (EN) and exits (EX).
-By drawing lines in the sand you can practice where your club enters the sand.
+By drawing lines in the sand, you can practice where your organization comes the sand.

-Markings on the board also indicate where you feet should be place.
-If you want to hit the ball higher you would place both feet at the (H) position.
-For lower shots, you place your feet at the (L) position.
+Markings on the board also indicate where your feet should be placed.
+If you want to hit the ball higher, you will put both feet at the (H) position.
+For lower shots, you set your feet at the (L) position.